innovyze/Open-Source-Support/04 InfoWorks WS Pro/01 Ruby/0010 - Demand Diagram/README.md

 ### Validation

-Currently, no validation is performed when updating values or re-importing the demand diagram.
+Currently, the script does no validation when updating values or re-importing the demand diagram.
+WS Pro also does minimal validation on import.
+Use at your own risk!